 Bring some options.
 To get the best results, bring about 4 or 5 outfits each and then I can help you pick and choose depending on the location we're shooting in and what complements the environment, and each other, best.
 Jackets, jewelry, hats, and those kinds of accessories are also great to bring.
 Just don't bring your whole wardrobe.
 We want to spend as little time as possible picking out outfits so we don't eat into our session time too much.
 Oh, and bring stuff you're comfortable changing in and out of.
 Depending on where we're shooting we may have you changing in a car on the side of the road.
 If you're not comfortable with that, that's totally cool.
 One outfit will do just fine.
 Let's convene on your one outfit prior to the shoot, though, to make sure it's a good choice.

 Neutrals, neutrals, neutrals!
 I recommend sticking with neutrals.
-This doesn't limit you to greys, browns, black or whites.
+This doesn't limit you to greys, browns, black or whites, though.
 There are neutrals for every color.
 Forest green is a neutral of green.
 Mustard is a neutral of yellow.
 Navy is a neutral of blue.
-Rust is a neutral of red.
-We want to keep things muted and earthy looking.
-No bright or fluorescent colors.
+Burgundy is a neutral of red.
+Plum is a neutral of purple.
+Generally, we'll want to keep colors a bit muted.
+This might seem paradoxical, but that doesn't mean you can't wear rich dark color sometimes, too.
+It just depends what kind of look you're going for.
+If you're creating visual drama, gem colors are great.
+I'd just encourage you away from bright or fluorescent colors.
 Bright reds, oranges, and pinks tend to reflect on faces and make them pinkish which really is not a good look for anyone.
 Bright blues and greens can have a greening effect on skin which is also not flattering.
-Neutrals not only complement the environment but they will keep your skin looking great and will keep the focus on you, not on your clothes.
-Oh, by the way, denim is basically a neutral.
+Neutrals and Gem colors not only complement the environment but they will keep your skin looking natural and will keep the focus on you, not on your clothes.
+Oh, by the way, denim functions as a neutral.
 It's the one kind of fabric that goes with almost every other color, pattern, or natural environment.
 Denim gets a free pass.

 A word about patterns.
 Patterns are tricky.
 For example, I love flannel.
 Go ahead with the flannel!
-But stripes or big chunky patterns can get tricky and distracting.
-I love florals, but they've got to be subdued.
+But big stripes or chunky patterns can get distracting.
+I love florals, and they look great in photos, but they've got to be subdued.
 The smaller the floral pattern, the less distracting.
-We want to feature you, not the pattern on your blouse.
+We want to feature you, not the pattern on your clothes.
 If in doubt, text me a photo of it, or opt for a solid instead.